PreethamGoud/MajesticRealtors/README.md

 # Introduction

-This website aims at providing users a one stop portal for finding their dream home and land to setup their business in the city of Chicago
+This website aims at providing users a one stop portal for finding their dream home and land to setup their business in the City of Chicago.  <br/>

 •	Enter Area Name / Area Number in City of Chicago.  <br/>
 •	View the apartments/houses list.  <br/>
 •	Also find the empty spaces nearby to setup your business (At lowest cost provided by the City Government itself).  <br/>